-Testing of suspected coronavirus cases is carried out in line with strict regulations and we have robust infection prevention and control procedures in place to protect our patients and staff.
+Testing for COVID-19 is carried out in line with strict regulations and we have robust infection prevention and control procedures in place to protect our patients and staff.

 If you're coming in for planned care or diagnostic tests, click here for more information.

 Find out more about the changes to dental services in England from the 8th June below:

 Changes to dental services